swedenconnect/keycloak-plugins/README.md

 ## About

-This repository consists of a keycloak plugins to use keycloak in accordance to [Swedish eID Framework](https://docs.swedenconnect.se/technical-framework/).
+This repository consists of a keycloak plugins to use in accordance to [Swedish eID Framework](https://docs.swedenconnect.se/technical-framework/).

 ## Documentation